Nison-in: Two revered images

-The temple derives its name from the fact that there are two main images here—one statue of the founding Buddha and another statue of one who has reached enlightenment; or in short, Nison refers to these "two revered images."
+The temple derives its name from the fact that there are two main images here—one statue of the founding Buddha and another statue of one who has reached enlightenment; or in short, Nison refers to these "two revered images".
 Both of these Heian period Buddhist statues are designated as Important Cultural Properties of Japan.

-The name Nison-in derives from the temple's two principal image, Shaka Nyorai (called the "Gautama Buddha of Hakken" who is said to send out the world's new-borns), and Amitabha Tathagata (called the "Amitabha of Raigei" who allegedly greets those who've died).
+The name Nison-in derives from the temple's two principal images, Shaka Nyorai (called the "Gautama Buddha of Hakken" who is said to send out the world's newborns), and Amitabha Tathagata (called the "Amitabha of Raigei" who is said to greet those who have died).

 History

 Nison-in was founded in the early Heian period.
-Emperor Saga initiated the establishment of the temple in 834; and today it is part of the Enryaku-ji temple group.
+Emperor Saga initiated the establishment of the temple in 834, and today it is part of the Enryaku-ji temple group.
 None of the original structures survived destruction during the Onin War (1467–1477).